 We are the Coastal Oregon Marine Experiment Station (COMES), collaborating with the fishing and seafood industry, state and federal agencies, and our local maritime communities as the state’s primary research engine supporting the use and conservation of marine resources.

 Our lab uses a variety of mathematical tools to investigate patterns of change in populations of marine fishes and invertebrates.
 We work at a range of scales, from individual bays and kelp forests to the entire California Current.
 The overall goal of the lab is to investigate factors affecting the population dynamics of marine fisheries.

 Our lab focuses on applying advances in genomics to turn challenges arising from change apparent today into opportunities that promote and couple socially just and vital marine fisheries that are sustained through ongoing generations of fish and people.

 The Marine and Anadromous Fisheries Ecology lab studies how animals move throughout rivers and oceans (their transport, dispersal, and migration) and how that movement affects their growth and survival.

-Learn about red rock crab which unfortunately they get a bad rap.
+Learn about red rock crab which unfortunately gets a bad rap.
 A common misconception among crabbers in Oregon is that this native crab is an invasive species from the western Pacific.
-In fact, red rock crab are native to Oregon!
+In fact, red rock crabs are native to Oregon!
 The Oregon Department of Fish and Wildlife (ODFW) aims to address misconceptions about this amazing and culturally important native crab.